U.S. Route 80: Arizona

 In Arizona, US 80 was first established in 1926 and took a route through Yuma, Phoenix, Tucson and Douglas.
 Between 1977 and 1989, US 80 was removed from Arizona in favor of I-10 and I-8.
 Much of US 80 in Arizona remains intact and completely undisturbed by I-8 and I-10, as both Interstates were constructed on more direct routes through Casa Grande and Willcox respectively, where US 80 was often a very long and indirect route through the state.

 US 80 originally entered Arizona on land north of the Colorado River and crossed over into Yuma on the Ocean To Ocean Bridge, following Penitentiary Avenue and 1st Street to 4th Avenue (I-8 Business).
 After 1956, US 80 came into Arizona on I-8 Business to an intersection with the earlier route.
 US 80 then proceeded to follow I-8 Business past US 95 through Yuma.
 It then followed I-8 from Yuma through Telegraph Pass to Ligurta, where it split off onto Old Highway 80.
 US 80 headed east a few miles north of I-8 through Wellton and Tacna to Mohawk, where it rejoined I-8.
 The route split off again south of I-8 through Dateland and followed the south frontage road to Aztec, rejoining I-8 again.

 In Theba, US 80 split off again as the south frontage road east to I-8 Business through Gila Bend to AZ 85.
 AZ 85, between Gila Bend and Buckeye, is the only section of former US 80 west of Dallas not bypassed by an Interstate.
 Though AZ 85 is itself a bypass of the original route through Arlington and Cotton Center.
 Today the older route is known as Old US 80 Highway.
-In Buckeye, US 80 took MC 85/Buckeye Road east through Goodyear and Tonopah into Phoenix.
+In Buckeye, US 80 took MC 85/Buckeye Road east through Goodyear and Avondale into Phoenix.